EpimetheusMusicPlayer/EpimetheusKotlin/README.md

 Epimetheus is an open-source Pandora Music client for Android.
 The app uses [libepimetheus](https://github.com/EpimetheusAndroid/libepimetheus) to connect to Pandora.
 Both the app and the library are currently in development, and pull requests and issues are welcome.

+## This version of the app is abandoned.
+I'm rewriting it with Flutter.

 #### Implemented features

 - View stations